-Most of Antarctica is a high, flat plateau of ice covered in snow throughout the year.
-The snow reflects the sun's solar radiation, and this combined with the altitude (an average of 14,000 feet above sea level) makes the interior of Antarctica the coldest place on Earth.
+The snow reflects the sun's solar radiation, and this combined with high altitude (much of the continent is over 9,800 feet above sea level) makes the interior of Antarctica the coldest place on Earth.

 The lowest recorded Antarctic temperature was taken at Vostok Station in July 1983: -89.2°C (-128.6°F).
 The lowest South Pole temperature is from June 23, 1982: -82.8°C (-117.0°F).
 The warmest temperature ever recorded at the South Pole, recorded at the height of the austral summer, December 25, 2011, was still well below freezing: -12.3°C (+9.9°F).